 - Multiple myeloma that has gotten worse during or after treatment with at least two other drugs, including lenalidomide and bortezomib.

-Pomalidomide is also being studied in the treatment of other types of cancer.
+Pomalidomide is only available as part of a special program called Pomalyst REMS.
+It is also being studied in the treatment of other types of cancer.

 More About Pomalidomide